 –Paraphrased story recounted by Newsweek April 3, 1995

-The Larsen B appears to have begun the process of breakup, receding past its historical minimum extent, and past the point where recent modeling suggests it can maintain a stable ice front.
+The Larsen B appears to have begun the process of a breakup, receding past its historical minimum extent, and past the point where recent modeling suggests it can maintain a stable ice front.

 [A] new embayment is occurring along the seaward edge of the part of the ice shelf where melt ponding is most commonly observed.
 Monitoring of the Larsen ice shelves over the last few years has shown that melt ponding regularly occurs north of Cape Disappointment, but is seen much less frequently south of there.
 Melt ponds were also observed over the entire Larsen A ice shelf prior to its breakup, and are observed on the Wilkins and George VI ice shelves, both of which are suspected of currently undergoing slower irreversible retreats.